Photographer, translator and library coordinator at Stills Centre for Photography in Edinburgh.

 Yes — please have your parent or guardian's consent.

-Yes — still life, analogue development, experimental work, documentary, portraiture and so on are all welcome.
+No — still life, analogue development, experimental work, documentary, portraiture and so on are all welcome.
 There are no specific judging categories for style; all work is considered in relation to the strength of the image and its supporting statement.